-I often hear clients mention the difficulty of finding good designers for their budget.
-It’s one of the main reasons given by clients who get sucked into the quagmire of design contest websites.
+Potential clients sometimes mention the difficulty of finding good designers for their budget.
+It’s one reason why people get sucked into the quagmire of design contest websites.

-The reality is there are thousands of designers available at every level of cost, from a few hundred pounds to tens of thousands.
+In reality there are thousands of designers available for all budgets, from a few hundred pounds to tens of thousands.

 Where to look